adafruit/Adafruit_CircuitPython_HTTPServer/docs/examples.rst

 **This mode is useful for development, but it is not recommended to use it in production.**
 **More about Debug mode at the end of Examples section.**

-This is the minimal example of using the library.
+This is the minimal example of using the library with CircuitPython.
 This example is serving a simple static text message.

 It also manually connects to the WiFi network.